 Q: Who do I contact regarding my application status?

 A: There are two ways for you to get information regarding your application status.
 The preferred method for checking your status is to login to the mysandiego.edu portal.
-If you are having problems with the portal, you can call the Office of Graduate Admissions at (619) 260-4524.
+If you are having problems with the portal, you can email the Office of Graduate Admissions at email@example.com or call (619) 260-4524.

 Q: My former school will not send me transcripts in sealed envelopes to enclose with the rest of my application materials.
 What should I do?

 A: Please request that your school send your transcript directly to the Office of Graduate Admissions.